On the Parameterized Complexity of the Connected Flow and Many Visits TSP Problem

 We study the parameterized complexity of \textsc{Connected Flow} parameterized by $|D|$, the treewidth $\tw$ and by vertex cover size $k$ of $G$ and provide: \begin{enumerate} \item \textsf{NP}-completeness already for the case $|D|=2$ with only unit demands and capacities and no edge costs, and fixed-parameter tractability if there are no capacities,

 \item a fixed-parameter tractable $\Os(k^{\Oh(k)})$ time algorithm for the general case, and a kernel of size polynomial in $k$ for the special case of \textsc{Many Visits TSP},

-\item an $|V(G)|^{\Oh(\tw)}$ time algorithm and a matching $|V(G)|^{o(\tw)}$ time conditional lower bound conditioned on the Exponential Time Hypothesis. \end{enumerate} To achieve some of our results, we significantly extend an approach by Kowalik et al.~[ESA'20].
+\item a $|V(G)|^{\Oh(\tw)}$ time algorithm and a matching $|V(G)|^{o(\tw)}$ time conditional lower bound conditioned on the Exponential Time Hypothesis. \end{enumerate} To achieve some of our results, we significantly extend an approach by Kowalik et al.~[ESA'20].